alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-11-01-warning-against-talking-about-peoples-honor-and-ghibah.md

 lang: en
 category: [ghibah, fitnahs]
 note: false
-excerpt: "Saying things about Muslims which they dislike is a major reprehensible matter in religion, falling under the prohibited backbiting."
+summary: "Saying things about Muslims which they dislike is a major reprehensible matter in religion, falling under the prohibited backbiting."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz